apify/apify-docs/sources/platform/integrations/drive.md

 ## Get started

-To use the Apify integration for Drive, you will need:
+To use the Apify integration for Google Drive, you will need:

 - An [Apify account](https://console.apify.com/).
 - A Google account